sjentsch/lsjDocs/_pages/Ch11_tTest_03.rst

    different conditions), then there are some cross sample dependencies that you’d need to take into account.

 -  *Homogeneity of variance* (also called “homoscedasticity”).
 The third assumption is that the population standard deviation is the same in both groups.
-You can test this assumption using the Levene test, which I’ll talk about later on in the book (Section `Checking the homogeneity of variance assumption <Ch13_ANOVA_06.html#checking-the-homogeneity-of-variance-assumption>`__).
+You can test this assumption using the Levene test, which I’ll talk about later on in the book (section :doc:`Checking the homogeneity of variance assumption <Ch13_ANOVA_06>`).
 However, there’s a very simple remedy for this assumption if you are worried, which I’ll talk about in the next section.

 ------